 Planks are super effective core exercises that not only strengthen the abs, but also your low back, glutes, shoulder, chest and upper back.
 Adding the medicine ball to the plank improves stability throughout your entire core while strengthening the upper body and lower back.

-Muscles worked: triceps, biceps, pectorals, core, legs, glutes
+Muscles worked: Triceps, biceps, pectorals, core, legs and glutes

 Tip: Keep your eyes on the floor while you’re in the plank position.